IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 ##### Without SDK:

-1. Depending on whether the [DII](../ref-info/glossary-uid.md#gl-dii) is an email address or a phone number, send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
+1. Depending on whether the [DII](../ref-info/glossary-uid.md#gl-dii) is an email address or a phone number, send a [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) request using one of the following values:
     - The `refresh-optout@example.com` as the `email` value.
     - The hash of `refresh-optout@example.com` as the `email_hash` value.
     - The `+00000000002` as the `phone` value.
     - The hash of `+00000000002` as the `phone_hash` value.
 2. Store the returned `refresh_token` for use in the following step.
-3. Send a [POST /token/refresh](../endpoints/post-token-refresh.md) request with the `refresh_token` (saved in step 2) as the `token` value.<br/>The body response should be empty, and the `status` value should be set to `optout` because the `refresh-optout@example.com` email and the `+00000000002` phone number always result in a logged out user.
+3. Send a [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) request with the `refresh_token` (saved in step 2) as the `token` value.<br/>The body response should be empty, and the `status` value should be set to `optout` because the `refresh-optout@example.com` email and the `+00000000002` phone number always result in a logged out user.

 #### What is the uniqueness and rotation policy for UID2 tokens?